-In deciding motions under rule 231(a) (1) the examiner should not be misled by citation of decisions of the Court of Customs and Patent Appeals to the effect that only priority and matters ancillary thereto will be considered and that patentability of the counts will not be considered.
+In deciding motions under 37 CFR 1.231(a) (1) the examiner should not be misled by citation of decisions of the Court of Customs and Patent Appeals to the effect that only priority and matters ancillary thereto will be considered and that patentability of the counts will not be considered.
 These court decisions relate only to the final determination of priority, after the interference has passed the motion stage; in the ordinary case a motion to dissolve may attack the patentability of the count and need not be limited to matters which are ancillary to priority.

-Where a motion to dissolve is based on a contention of no interference in fact, the question to be decided is whether claims presented by respective parties as corresponding to the count or counts in issue claim the same invention even though a claim of one party differs from the corresponding claim of another party through omission of limitations or variation in language under rule 203(a) or rule 205(a).
-See § 1101.02.
-Since the claims were found allow. able prior to declaration, granting of a motion to dissolve on this ground would normally result in issuance of the respective claims to each party concerned in separate patents.
+Where a motion to dissolve is based on a contention of no interference in fact, the question to be decided is whether claims presented by respective parties as corresponding to the count or counts in issue claim the same invention even though a claim of one party differs from the corresponding claim of another party through omission of limitations or variation in language under 37 CFR 1.203(a) or 1.205(a). \triangleleft See § 1101.02.
+Since the claims were found allowable prior to declaration, granting of a motion to dissolve on this ground would normally result in issuance of the respective claims to each party concerned in separate patents.
 The question to be decided then, is whether one or more limitations in the claim of one party which are omitted or broadened in the claim of another party are material.
 Whether or not they are material depends primarily on whether they were regarded as significant in allowing the claim in the first instance.
-That is, the prosecution should be examined to determine if the limitation in question was relied upon to distinguish from cited prior art, or if it was essential to obtaining the desired result.
+That is, the prosecution should be examined to determine if the limitation in question was relied upon to distingnish from cited prior art, or if it was essential to obtaining the desired result.
 See Mabon v.
 Sherman, 34 CCPA 991, 73 USPQ 378, 161 F.2d 255, 1947 C.D.
 325 (CCPA, 1947); Brailsford v.
 Lavet et al., 50 CCPA 1367, 138 USPQ 28, 318 F. 2d 942, 1963 C.D.
 723 (CCPA, 1963); and Knell v.
-Mueller et al., 174 USPQ 460 (Comm. of Pats., 1971), [R-40]
+Mueller et al., 174 USPQ 460 (Comm. of Pats., 1971).
+[R-48]

-1105.03 Decision on Motion To Amend or To Add or Substitute Another Application [R-36]
+1105.03 Decision on Motion To Amend or To Add or Substitute Another Application [R-48]

-Motions by the interfering parties may be made under rule 231(a) (2) and (3) to add or substitute counts to the interference and also to substitute or involve in interference other applications owned by them.
-It should be noted that, if the examiner grants a motion of this character, he sets a time for the nonmoving parties to present the allowed proposed counts in their applications, if necessary, and also sets a time for all parties to file preliminary statements as to the allowed proposed counts.
+Motions by the interfering parties may be made under 37 CFR 1.231(a)(2) and (3) to add or substitute counts to the interference and also to substitute or involve in interference other applications owned by them.
+It should be noted that, if the examiner grants a motion of this character, a time will be set by the Board of Interferences for the nonmoving parties to present the allowed proposed counts in their applications, if necessary, and also a time will be set for all parties to file preliminary statements as to the allowed proposed counts.
+Note that the spaces for the dates on the decision letter are left blank by the examiner, § 1105.06.
 An illustrative form for these requirements is given at § 1105.06.
-If the claims are made by some or all of the parties within the time limit set, the interference is reformed or a new interference is declared by the Patent Interference Examiner.
+If the claims are made by some or all of the parties within the time limit set, the interference is reformed or a new interference is declared by the Patent Interference Exam-